 Fabien Maldonado, M.D.

-Dr. Maldonado will continue his collaboration with Robert Webster, Ph.D., associate professor of mechanical engineering, and his team to develop minimally invasive approaches to treatment of early lung cancer, using robotic bronchoscopic and thoracoscopic approaches to novel thermal ablative therapeutic interventions.
+Dr. Maldonado continued his collaboration with Robert Webster, Ph.D., associate professor of mechanical engineering, and his team to develop minimally invasive approaches to treatment of early lung cancer, using robotic bronchoscopic and thoracoscopic approaches to novel thermal ablative therapeutic interventions.

 Shriji Patel, M.D., BA

-Dr. Banovac will work with a team of engineers led by Mike Miga, Ph.D.,Harvie Branscomb Professor and Professor Biomedical Engineering, to develop technology that will improve the accuracy of tumor sampling during biopsy.
+Dr. Banovac worked with a team of engineers led by Mike Miga, Ph.D.,Harvie Branscomb Professor and Professor Biomedical Engineering, to develop technology that will improve the accuracy of tumor sampling during biopsy.
 The technology would allow longitudinal and serial biopsies of the metabolically active part of the tumor.

 Ryan Hsi, M.D.

-Dr. Hsi will collaborate with Brett Byram, Ph.D., assistant professor of biomedical engineering, to develop nonlinear beamforming methods for kidney stone detection and sizing.
+Dr. Hsi collaborated with Brett Byram, Ph.D., assistant professor of biomedical engineering, to develop nonlinear beamforming methods for kidney stone detection and sizing.
 These next-generation ultrasound methods for kidney stone imaging will improve the performance of ultrasound and potentially reduce reliance on CT imaging and associated ionizing radiation exposure.